jrl-umi3218/perceptionsoftwarecollection/README.md

 - Masking depth map: [ros_mask_depth_map](https://github.com/isri-aist/ros_mask_depth_map) - use a dynamic mask to mask the depth map of an RGBD camera captured on the fly

 - Fiducial markers for panoramic vision: [ArUcOmni](https://github.com/GuicarMIS/ArUcOmni) - detection and pose estimation of ArUco marker observed by a camera obeying the unified central model
+-  [ACFITSIO](https://github.com/isri-aist/ACFITSIO) - Library to use FITS images.
+-  [IDS4HDR](https://github.com/isri-aist/IDS4HDR) - Program to record dual exposures images from the IDS camera in RAW format in FIT images (tested up to 30 FPS)